-Aging error vector was included in the model.
+An aging error vector was included in the model.
 These were developed from age reader agreement testing results for otoliths read from the 2007-2017 bottom trawl surveys.
 The standard deviation at age 3 was 0.57 and at age 10 was 1.16, the model assumed a linear interpolation between these values and no error at ages 1 and 2.

 Parameters Estimated Inside the Assessment Model